amethyst/amethyst/book/src/prefabs/prefabs_technical_explanation.md

 Ok, so what would a simple implementation of `PrefabData` look like?

-Let's take a look at the implementation for `Transform`, which is a core concept in Amethyst:
+Let's take a look at the implementation for `TransformComponent`, which is a core concept in Amethyst:

 ```rust,edition2018,no_run,noplaypen
 # extern crate amethyst;